mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 When we think about "maintaining" code, we normally mean **changing** it.
 And, before we can change code, we, ideally, need to first **understand** it.
 So, to make our XAML code easier to maintain, we want it to be easier to understand.
 Making something easier to understand starts by making it easier to read.
 Then, once we've read it, we can more easily understand the consequences of the changes we want to make.

-At the start of this workshop, I said we wouldn't change the functionality of the app.
+At the start of this workshop, I said we wouldn't change the app's functionality.
 That's still the case, and so we'll have to imagine a theoretical change we might make to the app in the future.
 This is probably reflective of many apps you'll build.
 You'll build what you need now but also have ideas of things that are likely to be added in the future.
 In these situations, it is wise to do what you can to make those future changes easier.
 There will be times when you don't know what changes might be required, and it's in these instances that applying general good practices for increased maintainability is even more important.

-As an example, let's imagine we want to add a third button to the bottom of the main page of the app.
-And let's imagine that we need to put it between the two existing buttons.
+As an example, let's imagine we want to add a third button to the bottom of the app's main page, and we need to put it between the two existing buttons.

 Look at all the things we'd need to do to add this new button:

-- Firstly, we need to look at the `Grid` that contains all the elements in the page.
+- First, we need to look at the `Grid` that contains all the elements on the page.
 This defines the columns that are used to separate the buttons.
 As we're adding another button, we'll need another column.
 - The `RefreshView` has an attached property that specifies that it needs to span all the defined columns.
 As we've added another column, this must be updated to reflect this.
 - The `ActivityIndicator` also needs to be updated so it continues to span all the defined columns.
 - The existing `Button`, that's used to find the closest monkey must be moved into the newly defined (last) column.